 He wiped his thumb across her bottom lip.

 No matter how much she stared at him, she still could not believe her luck.
-Middle class, and married in two days, Serena never thought her prince charming would be a cold-hearted king.
+Middle class, and married in two days, Serena never thought her prince would be replaced with a cold king.